SimaDataScience/AlexNet/README.md

 ```

 And just like that, we're ready to make predictions with our model.
 The 'predict' method can be used to return the 1,000 dimensional output array, or the method 'predict_n' can be used to return the n classes with the highest probability.
-All image augmentations are handled automatically, so the location of our 256x256x3 input image is the only input that is needed.
+All image augmentations are handled automatically, so the location of our color input image is the only input that is needed.